EpicWiz/howto-node-sequelize-express-expressHB/README.md

 ## Installations
 The following is the easiest way that I've found to get everything working on a mac.
 If you aren't using a mac, or if the steps listed are somehow not working for you, please visit the reference links for more information.

+### Linux Installation Instructions

+These steps were generously provided by (Namho Kim)[https://github.com/namho-kim], a knowledgable and nearly exclusive user of linux.

+####Pull request for installing on Linux (since most servers are Linux).

+**Nodejs**

+*Ubuntu:*

+`sudo apt-get install nodejs`

+*CentOS/RHEL:*

+`sudo yum install nodejs`

+*Fedora:*

+`sudo dnf install nodejs`

+**MySQL**

+*Ubuntu:*

+`sudo apt-get install mysql-server`

+*CentOS/RHEL:*

+`sudo yum install mariadb-server mariadb`

+*Fedora:*

+`sudo dnf install mariadb-server mariadb`

+_If you must use MySQL for some reason:_

+Download the RPM for your OS here: <https://dev.mysql.com/downloads/repo/yum/>

+If this is on a web server, you'll want to use wget.
+Right click on the DOWNLOAD button and click `copy link location`.
+Then download it by running:

+`wget <download url>`

+Then install:

+`sudo yum localinstall <file-you-downloaded>.rpm`

+Enable 5.7 or 5.6 depending on your preferences (go with 5.7):

+`sudo yum-config-manager --disable mysql56-community sudo yum-config-manager --enable mysql57-community`

+Install:

+`sudo yum install mysql-server-community
+(replace yum with dnf in Fedora)
+`

+Start MySQL/Mariadb:

+`sudo systemctl start mariadb
+sudo systemctl start mysqld`

+Optional, but you should do this especially if this is a server not a local machine:

+`sudo mysql_secure_installation`

+Follow the steps that come out.

 ### Get Homebrew (macOS only)
 Homebrew is a package manager for macOS.
 This means you can use it to install a lot more useful things far more easily than through alternative means.